persi-man/find-replace/README.md

 - Creation of the "ProcessLine" function allowing to search and replace a word in a line.

 - Creation of the "FindReplaceFile" function allowing to search and replace a word in a whole file line

+    - Add all the modification on a new file